• Skip to primary navigation

 No two people better exemplify excellence than our director and assistant director,

-who have served 30 years and 15 years, respectively.
+who served 30 years and 15 years, respectively, before retiring in August of 2022.

 Rev. Nola Reed Knouse, Ph.D.